-Overweight, disease activity, day-night rhythm and sleep, physical activity, emotions and negative thoughts, pain, and possibly other factors may influence fatigue.

-Everyone is different and must discover themselves which factors mainly influence their fatigue.
+- 1. Overweight, disease activity, day-night rhythm and sleep, physical activity, emotions and negative thoughts, pain, and possibly other factors may influence fatigue. - 2.
+Everyone is different and must discover for themselves which factors mainly influence their fatigue.
 It is important to know that with current knowledge, a healthy lifestyle, including appropriate treatment of the disease, is the best medication against chronic fatigue.

-It is not easy to change one's lifestyle and it may take up to two months for these changed habits to stick.
-But it is worth trying.
-If you are unable to move without help, seek help from a physical therapist.
+4. If you are unable to move without help, seek help from a physical therapist.
 If you are unable to overcome negative emotions and thoughts, seek the help of a psychologist through your doctor.
 No one should be ashamed to ask for help in reducing fatigue and improving quality of life.
 Try it!
 Nothing ventured, nothing gained.